 1. The Court must firstly identify the property of the marriage currently owned by the parties, jointly and separately.
-Property includes real estate, cash, investments, shares, furniture, motor vehicles, interest in any company, trust, partnership, business, etc.
+The property includes real estate, cash, investments, shares, furniture, motor vehicles, interest in any company, trust, partnership, business, etc.

 After identifying all of the property, a value must then be placed on each item of property.